zheltovanton/asteriskgui/README.md

  This is the Javascript / HTML / CSS / Ajax related to asterisk app.
  Only for viewing settings and conditions, not to configure.
+ Screenshot from real system with Elastix in folder "screenshot".

 # Features
  - CDR stat